csc-training/summerschool/application-design/docs/01_design_choices.md

 # Case LiGen: Data design

-- Relies a lot on c++ data ownership semantics (usage of move, refs, ...)
+- Relies a lot on C++ data ownership semantics (usage of move, refs, ...)
     - Avoid costly copies!

 - GPU:
-    - Wrapper for memory to enable c++ RAII paradigm: we can forget about mallocs!
+    - Wrapper for memory to enable C++ RAII paradigm: we can forget about mallocs!
     - Preallocate for worst case: one malloc to process them all!
     - Double buffering

-# IO Data formats
+# I/O Data formats

 - Data formats
     - Not just plain text files/binary files
     - Platform-independent formats (HDF5, NetCDF, ...)
     - Metadata together with the data?
-- Log files.
-Especially useful with HPC applications
+- Log files
 - Standard formats
     - Your field might have some data standards
 - Remember also that large simulations produce lots of data
     - Storing "big data" is an issue
+    - A global climate simulation can produce one peta byte in a day

 # Coding style